Medinios/SuricataMCP/README.md

 # SuricataMCP 🚀

-SuricataMCP is a Model Context Protocol Server that allows MCP clients to autonomously use suricata for network traffic analysis.It enables programmatic interaction with Suricata through tools like get_suricata_version, get_suricata_help, and get_alerts_from_pcap_file.
+SuricataMCP is a Model Context Protocol Server that allows MCP clients to autonomously use suricata for network traffic analysis.
+It enables programmatic interaction with Suricata through tools like get_suricata_version, get_suricata_help, and get_alerts_from_pcap_file.

 ## 📰 Full Guide on Medium